jaldhar/100-days-of-code/log.md

 ## Day 2: March 24, 2017

-**Today's Progress**: Finished the rest of the Basic Algorithm Scripting Challenges from FreeCodeCamp; learned about git.
+**Today's Progress**: Finished the rest of the Basic Algorithm Scripting Challenges from freeCodeCamp; learned about git.

 **Thoughts**: